 Two-dimensional crystals produced by both mechanical exfoliation and CVD growth typically show a variation of strain across the sample, which can have a noticeable effect on their properties.
 For group-VI TMDs, strain leads to a change in the size of their bandgap, which increases for compressive strain and reduces for tensile strain.
 The position of the neutral exciton peak can therefore be used to estimate the level of strain in the sample: compressive strain leads to a blue-shift of X0A, while tensile strain leads to its red-shift.
 One of the common examples of intrinsic strain is the one induced in CVD-grown samples during their cooldown from growth to ambient temperature, caused by the mismatch in thermal expansion coefficient between the 2D crystal and the underlying substrate.
 Figure 4a and b compares a microscope image of a monolayer MoSe2 prepared by CVD growth on SiO2/Si substrate and the map of the X0A position extracted from its room-temperature PL spectra.
 The latter shows that X0A appears at lower energy (i.e. longer wavelength) in the centre of the crystal compared to its edges, indicating higher level of tensile strain.
 Strong van der Waals interaction causes MoSe2 crystal to contract by the same amount as the SiO2 substrate during cooldown, despite roughly six times larger thermal expansion coefficient.
 This results in a sample being tensile strained, i.e. stretched.
 Edges of the crystal can partially relax this strain, as there is less surrounding material holding them in place.

-Photoluminescence show extremely high sensitivity to strain compared to other spectroscopic signals.
-For example, in monolayer MoS2 X0A photoluminescence peak shift by 193 meV for 1% of applied strain, while Raman peak only changes by 0.9 meV, making small changes in strain much easier to detect using photoluminescence spectroscopy.
+Photoluminescence shows extremely high sensitivity to strain compared to other spectroscopic signals.
+For example, in monolayer MoS2 X0A photoluminescence peak shifts by 193 meV for 1% of applied strain, while Raman peak changes only by 0.9 meV, making small changes in strain much easier to detect using photoluminescence spectroscopy.
 However, changes in X0A position can be caused by effects other than strain, most notably by a change in dielectric environment, so strain analysis using room-temperature photoluminescence spectroscopy works best for samples that are very similar, i.e. produced by the same method and deposited onto the same type of substrate.
 Even then, it can only be used to compare relative level of strain, while its absolute values can be measured using Raman spectroscopy.

 While in bulk semiconductors unbalanced charge carriers typically originate from impurities, in 2D semiconductors high concentration of charge carriers can be created through electrostatic doping, i.e. by injecting them from an electrode using FET-like structure.
 The term “doping” in the context of 2D materials therefore is commonly used to describe both unbalanced charge carrier population created by defects and impurities, as well as electrostatically induced change in their chemical potential.
 Neutral excitons can bind to the unbalanced charge carriers, forming a charged exciton, also known as trion.
 Room temperature photoluminescence peak of charged excitons typically appears ~30 meV below neutral exciton peak and has lower intensity due to a lower binding energy.
 Figure 5a shows an example of emission spectrum of a mechanically exfoliated monolayer WS2: the main peak at 618 nm corresponds to the neutral exciton (X0A), while the charged exciton peak (X*A) appears as a weaker shoulder at 632 nm.
 As extrinsic carrier concentration increases, X*A peak becomes more prominent, while the intensity of X0A peak decreases.
 Therefore, the X*A/X0A intensity ratio can be used to estimate carrier concentration in the sample.
 At high doping levels, X*A photoluminescence peak can completely dominate the emission spectrum.
 Figure 5b plot a photoluminescence spectrum recorded in a CVD-grown WS2 sample.
 Here, high density of sulphur vacancies leads to a very high carrier concentration, resulting in the photoluminescence coming almost exclusively from the X*A peak.

 When using X*A/X0A intensity ratio to estimate doping level, measurements should be performed at the lowest laser power possible, as photoexcitation itself can lead to a temporary change in carrier concentration due to photodoping effect.
 Samples on SiO2/Si substrates are particularly susceptible to photodoping due to photoexcitation of interfacial charge traps in the oxide layer.
 Figure 5c shows an example of photodoping effect in an exfoliated monolayer MoS2 sample on a SiO2/Si substrate.
 Curves with different colours correspond to normalised photoluminescence spectra recorded using different excitation power, ranging from 1 μW (green) to 300 μW (red).
-At lower excitation power, the main feature visible in the photoluminescence spectrum corresponds to the neutral A exciton (X0A), with trion (X*A) emission appearing as weaker low-energy shoulder.
+At lower excitation power, the main feature visible in the photoluminescence spectrum corresponds to the neutral A exciton (X0A), with trion (X*A) emission appearing as a weaker low-energy shoulder.
 As excitation power is increased, more charge carriers are generated in the silica layer and transferred into MoS2 crystal, leading to a higher relative intensity of X*A emission.
 Photodoping dissipates when the optical excitation is removed, however, it can take up to several minutes to fully disappear.

 Material quality and disorder